awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc-rds.md

 ![\[Subnet IDs for your VPC\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vpc-subnets.png)

-### Deploying with the AWS Toolkits, Eb, CLI, or API<a name="vpc-rds-new-options"></a>
+### Deploying with the AWS Toolkits, EB CLI, AWS CLI, or API<a name="vpc-rds-new-options"></a>

 When deploying your application to Elastic Beanstalk using the AWS toolkits, EB CLI, AWS CLI, or API, you can specify your VPC option settings in a file and deploy it with your source bundle\.
 See [Advanced Environment Customization with Configuration Files \(`.ebextensions`\)](ebextensions.md) for more information\.

-When you update the option settings, you will need to specify at least the following:
+When you update the option settings, you need to specify at least the following:
 + **VPCId**–Contains the ID of the VPC\.
 + **Subnets**–Contains the ID of the Auto Scaling group subnet\.
 In this example, this is the ID of the private subnet\.
-+ **ELBSubnets**–Contains the ID of the subnet for the elastic load balancer\.
++ **ELBSubnets**–Contains the ID of the subnet for the load balancer\.
 In this example, this is the ID of the public subnet\.
 + **SecurityGroups**–Contains the ID of the security groups\.
 + **DBSubnets**–Contains the ID of the DB subnets\.
 **Note**
-When using DBSubnets, you need to create additional subnets in your VPC to cover all the Availability Zones in the region\.
+When using DB subnets, you need to create additional subnets in your VPC to cover all the Availability Zones in the AWS Region\.

 Optionally, you can also specify the following information:
-+ **ELBScheme** — Specify `internal` if you want to create an internal load balancer inside your VPC so that your Elastic Beanstalk application cannot be accessed from outside your VPC\.
++ **ELBScheme** – Specify `internal` to create an internal load balancer inside your VPC so that your Elastic Beanstalk application can't be accessed from outside your VPC\.

 The following is an example of the option settings you could use when deploying your Elastic Beanstalk application inside a VPC\.
 For more information about VPC option settings \(including examples for how to specify them, default values, and valid values\), see the **aws:ec2:vpc** namespace table in [Configuration Options](command-options.md)\.